 Exhibit B at 2 (emphasis added).
 While a Parentage Act proceeding is one route to conclusively establish a parent-child relationship, it is not the only route under the Probate Code.
-The Probate & Trust Section's guidance is directly contrary to the Special Administrator's interpretation of the definition of "genetic father."
+The Probate & Trust Section certainly does not agree with the Special Administrator's interpretation of the definition of "genetic father."
+The Probate & Trust Section clearly concluded that the determination of a parent-child relationship under the Probate Code is not limited to the Paternity Act.